tomverbeure/cxxrtl_eval/README.md

 **NOTE: These results are no more representative.
-A number of optimizations have been made since I ran the benchmar.**
+A number of optimizations have been made since I ran the benchmark.**

 # Yosys CXXRTL simulation backend (Yosim?)
 Benchmark